Dead Man on Campus

-Dead Man on Campus is a 1998 black comedy film starring Tom Everett Scott and Mark-Paul Gosselaar.
-It centers on the urban legend that a student gets straight As if his roommate commits suicide (see pass by catastrophe).
+Dead Man on Campus is a 1998 American black comedy film starring Tom Everett Scott and Mark-Paul Gosselaar.
+It centers on the urban legend that a student gets straight As if their roommate commits suicide (see pass by catastrophe).
 Two failing friends attempt to find a depressed roommate to push him over the edge and receive As.

 To boost ticket sales, the film's U.S. release was timed with the start of the new college school year in late August 1998.
-It was the first film by MTV Films to have an R rating.
 The film was shot at University of the Pacific in Stockton, California.
+Dead Man on Campus was released by Paramount Pictures on August 21, 1998 to negative reviews from critics while grossing $15 million against a $14 million budget.

 Plot

 Josh gets into college on a scholarship, and Cooper is assigned as his roommate.
 Cooper does little work and instead spends all the time partying and consistently fails his courses, but his father continues to pay his tuition.
 The normally studious Josh is led astray by Cooper's lifestyle, and spends the first half of his first year partying instead of studying, and consequently fails all of his midterm exams.

-To his horror, Josh learns that a condition of his scholarship is a passing mark average each year, and that with his poor midterm score, he needs an A+++ in all of his courses or he will lose his scholarship.
+To his horror, Josh learns that a condition of his scholarship is a B+ average each year, and that with his poor midterm score, he needs an A+++ in all of his courses or he will lose his scholarship.
 Meanwhile, Cooper's father finally realizes Cooper is not trying to pass his courses at all, and threatens to pull his funding if he does not get a passing mark this year, leaving him in a similar position.

 Cooper and Josh find out about an obscure academic rule that states that if a student's roommate commits suicide, then the roommates get perfect marks for that year, regardless of any previous academic standing.
-They set out to find roommates who are likely to commit suicide; however, they soon realize that their first potential roommate, Cliff O'Malley, is more likely to get himself (and anyone with him) killed or arrested, and jump out of his moving car when he is being chased by the police.
+They set out to find roommates who they believe are likely to commit suicide; however, they soon realize that their first potential roommate, Cliff O'Malley, is more likely to get himself (and anyone with him) killed or arrested, and jump out of his moving car when he is being chased by the police.